Morphological Analysis of the Polarized Synchrotron Emission with WMAP and Planck: Statistical Properties

 \subsection{Minkowski Formalism}

 According to Hadwinger’s Theorem, any morphological property can be expressed as a linear combination of Minkowski Functionals (MFs).
 These are defined for any field not requiring any prior assumption, making them particularly advantageous for the analysis of fields for which a non-Gaussian nature is known.
 Several analyses have already been performed on CMB data using MFs to search for evidence of non-Gaussianity \cite{Schmalzing_1998, Chingangbam_2017, Carones22} and residual foreground contamination \cite{Chingangbam_2013}, or to characterize the properties of foregrounds \cite{Rana_2018,Rahman21}.
-In this section, we will briefly review the method used for their numerical calculation.
+In this section, we will briefly review the method used for their numerical calculation, following the methodology developed by \cite{Chingangbam1_2017}.

 Given a map $u$ on the sphere ($\mathbb{S}^2$) and a threshold $v$, there are 3 MFs which represent the area ($V_0$), the perimeter ($V_1$) and the integrated geodesic curvature ($V_2$) of an excursion set, that is the region where $u\geq v$, with boundaries defined by $u=v$.
 For a map in the \texttt{HEALPix} pixelization, we can numerically compute the MFs via a sum over all pixels

 where $u_{;i}, u_{;ij}$ ($i, j \in (\theta, \phi)$) are the first and second partial derivatives in spherical harmonic space, $\mathcal{H}$ is the Heaviside step function and $\delta$ is the delta function.
 We rescale the field $u$ to have zero mean and unit standard deviation.
 The $\delta$-function is numerically approximated through a discretization